MEDIA RELEASE: Shine a light on blood cancer this Spring

 “Since 2002, the Leukaemia Foundation has invested more than $47 million into research, producing ground-breaking results and supporting the academic and research career of almost every senior haematologist in Australia.

-“But with 100,000 Australians living with blood cancer or related disorders and diagnosis rates on the rise, more research into understanding the causes, better treatments and cure for blood cancer is urgently needed.
+“But with more than 110,000 Australians living with blood cancer or related disorders and diagnosis rates on the rise, more research into understanding the causes, better treatments and cure for blood cancer is urgently needed.

 Mr Petch said funds raised by Light the Night would be directed into the Leukaemia Foundation's National Research Program to continue the fight for a cure.